-The city finance director is hereby designated the custodian of all Florida Retirement System sums withheld from the compensation of general employees and sworn police officers as authorized herein and of the appropriate funds from the employer's contributions.
-Also, the finance director is hereby designated the withholding and reporting agent and charged with the duty of maintaining records for the purposes of this chapter.
+The city finance director director of finance is hereby designated the custodian of all Florida Retirement System sums withheld from the compensation of general employees and sworn police officers as authorized herein and of the appropriate funds from the employer's contributions.
+Also, the finance director director of finance is hereby designated the withholding and reporting agent and charged with the duty of maintaining records for the purposes of this chapter.